 Myth: Bottled water is a safe alternative to tap water when you’re travelling

-In some countries, especially developing countries, travellers are advised not to drink tap water and stick to bottled water [link to Bottled water] instead.
+In some countries, especially developing countries, travellers are advised not to drink tap water and stick to bottled water instead.
 However, in some cases bottled water may simply be untreated tap water.
 Even ''filtered'' water may not have had all the baddies removed.
 Buying a well-known brand of imported water is the best bet, but check the seal carefully for tampering – sometimes empty bottles are refilled with tap water and sold to unwitting tourists.
 You might also consider carrying disinfection tablets and a couple of bottles if you’re venturing off the beaten track – ask for advice at a hiking and camping store.